 Academic and Career Opportunities

 In addition to coursework, community service is a hallmark of the AFROTC program, and students complete a number of service projects during their time in the program.
-After graduating with your bachelor’s degree and completing the AFROTC program, you can go on to serve in the U.S. Air Force as a commissioned officer.
-A number of positions are available: work as a pilot, personnel officer, combat rescue officer, or planning and program officer.
-You can also explore other fields based on the undergraduate degree you pursued in conjunction with the AFROTC program: consider becoming a JAG (an Air Force attorney), civil engineer, chemist, or physicist.
+After graduating with your bachelor’s degree and completing the AFROTC program, you will go on to serve in the U.S. Air Force or Space Force as a commissioned officer for a minimum of 4 years.
+A number of positions are available: work as a pilot, remotely piloted aircraft operator, space officer, intelligence officer, combat rescue officer, acquisitions officer, cyber warfare operator, airfield management, maintenance officer, personnel officer and many more unique and exciting jobs.
+You can also explore other fields based on the undergraduate degree you pursued in conjunction with the AFROTC program: such as becoming a JAG (an Air Force attorney), civil engineer, chemist, or physicist.